jackyzha0/jackyzha0.github.io/content/posts/new-words.md

 **W:** I hope you excuse my thinking out loud, but this metaphor has given me the clarity to better express this idea in terms of regular language.

 Early on, achieving local consensus on a definition is rather easy; there are only a handful of people who then know about the term, let alone use it regularly.
-As the term grows more popular, it becomes increasingly difficult to maneuver and adapt in such a way that the meaning of the term cannot shift very much without causing fracturing.
+As the term grows more popular, it becomes increasingly difficult to manoeuvre and adapt in such a way that the meaning of the term cannot shift very much without causing fracturing.

 **P:** Ah that makes a lot more sense.
 Hmm.
 This covers the initial semantic definitions for a word but is there any way to change the meaning of a definition after it's been concretized?

 **W:** This seems quite difficult for terminology already ingrained within society.
 Especially as meaning is not dictated by some central organization, any old definitions need to be collectively forgotten.
 As we concluded earlier, this is incredibly difficult for widely used terms.

-As we enter an age of digital permanency, we should normalize the right to be forgotten for terminology.
+As we enter an age of digital permanency, we should normalize the [[thoughts/right to be forgotten|right to be forgotten]] for terminology.
 It should be normal for terminology to be forgotten -- for it to slip through the hands of time like sand.

 **P:** This ignores a lot of history, does it not?
 "By changing what we were, you change what we are and what we are going to be."[^5] This is a form of erasure through terminology change.
 By 'forgetting' terminology, you deny its existence.